RLGC-Project/RLGC/README.md

 We explore to use deep reinforcement learning methods for control and decision-making problems in power systems.

-*NOTE:* Current TF-Agents pre-release is under active development and interfaces may change at any time.
+*NOTE:* RLGC is under active development and may change at any time.
 Feel free to provide feedback and comments.

 --------------------------------------
 ### Environment setup